lapozzo/microservices-resilience-patterns-examples/README.md

 Resiliency patterns are a type of service architecture that help to prevent cascading failures and to preserve functionality in the event of service failure.

-## Organization
+## Organization of the project

-This project is compose of two simple applications: Customers and Orders, where Customers access Orders services.
-Because of this dependency, the Customers project implement the resilience patterns.
+This project is composed of two simple applications: Customers and Orders, where Customers access Orders services to retrieve orders of the customer.
+Because of this dependency between the projects, the Customers project implement the resilience patterns to prevent failures and reduce the load in the Orders application.

 ### Language and Frameworks